Meaning and Principles of Insurance forms an important part of the general awareness section of various competitive exams.

 Principles Of Insurance

-To ensure the fairness and for the proper functioning of an insurance contract the insurer and the insured have to uphold the 7 principles of Insurances mentioned below:
+To ensure the proper functioning of an insurance contract, the insurer and the insured have to uphold the 7 principles of Insurances mentioned below:

 - Utmost Good Faith

 - Insurable Interest

 Let us understand each principle of insurance with an example.

 The fundamental principle is that both the parties in an insurance contract should act in good faith towards each other, i.e. they must provide clear and concise information related to the terms and conditions of the contract.